elchininet/postcss-comments/README.md

 ### Using RegExp rule matchers

 Regular Expressions matchers are more flexible.
-They allow one to match rules without specifing exactly the string of their selectors using a Regular Expression pattern instead.
+They allow one to match rules without specifying exactly the string of their selectors using a Regular Expression pattern instead.

 ```javascript
 postcssComments({